William Edward David Allen: Political career and fascism

 Allen stood unsuccessfully in Fermanagh and Tyrone at the 1922 general election, but was elected seven years later on his next attempt, at the 1929 general election as the Unionist Member of Parliament (MP) for Belfast West.

 He defected from the Unionists in 1931, to join Sir Oswald Mosley's New Party, but did not contest the 1931 general election.
-He was a close friend of Mosley helping him to pursue his fascist ambitions from behind the scenes, by supporting him financially and by contributing mainly anonymous articles to The Blackshirt, including "The Letters of Lucifer".
-He defended fascist movements, including Mosley's British Union of Fascists, as "the expression of the European will-to-renewal."
-Allen also wrote BUF, Oswald Mosley and British Fascism (1934) under the pen name of "James Drennan".
+He was Mosley's right-hand man and publicly defended fascist movements, including Mosley's British Union of Fascists, as "the expression of the European will-to-renewal."
+He was involved as a prospective principal shareholder in Mosley's plan to build a radio broadcasting station with Nazi funding in 1938 following Diana Mosley's successful proposal to Adolf Hitler.
+In the same year, he negotiated the payment of a large sum to Mosley (£120,000 was demanded and £40,000 offered) via the Belgian Rexist financier Wryns as part of the ransom for the release of Louis Nathaniel de Rothschild by the Nazis.

-It was believed that assertions he was an MI5 informant were false; however, documents now available in the National Archive confirm that he was interviewed by MI5 and gave over information regarding the BUF's funding from Fascist Italy.
+It was believed that assertions he was an MI5 informant were false; however, documents now available in the National Archive confirm that he was interviewed by MI5 in 1942 and gave over information regarding the BUF's funding from Fascist Italy.

 Personal life

-He was married: (1) from 1922 to 1932, to Lady Phyllis Edith King (1897–1947), the daughter of Lionel Fortescue King, 3rd Earl of Lovelace (1865–1929); (2) from 1932 to 1939, to Paula Gellibrand (1898–1986), once one of Cecil Beaton's favourite models, formerly the wife of the Marquis de Casa Maury and formerly the wife of Ivan Wilkie Brooks; and (3) from 1943, to Nathalie Maximovna (c.
+He was married: (1) from 1922 to 1932, to Lady Phyllis Edith King (1897–1947), the daughter of Lionel Fortescue King, 3rd Earl of Lovelace (1865–1929); (2) from 1932 to 1939, to Paula Gellibrand (1898–1986), once one of Cecil Beaton's favourite models, formerly the wife of the Marquis de Casa Maury; and (3) from 1943, to Nathalie Maximovna (c.
 1900–1966).